12 May, 2020

 Part of: GS-I- Geography (PT-MAINS-PERSONALITY TEST)

-Winter in May - snowfall covers parts of northeast United States and Canada.
+Winter in May - snowfall covers parts of the northeast United States and Canada.
 A polar vortex has brought cold weather and springtime snow to parts of the northeast United States and Canada.

 The stream of arctic air slipped south on Saturday, bringing the unusual weather.
 In many areas, snow flurries fell against a backdrop of sunny skies, green trees and flowers.
 The US National Weather Service issued a freeze warning extending into early Sunday for most of the country's northeast.